Miss Oregon

 The Miss Oregon competition is a regional scholarship competition that selects the representative for the US state of Oregon in the Miss America pageant.
 The annual event includes contestants from across the state and awards scholarships to the participants.

-Abigail Hoppe of McMinnville was crowned Miss Oregon 2024 on June 29, 2024, at Seaside Convention Center in Seaside, Oregon.
-She competed for the title of Miss America 2025 in January 2025, in Orlando, Florida.
+Alyssa Defillipo of Klamath Falls was crowned Miss Oregon on June 27, 2026, at the Seaside Convention Center in Seaside, Oregon.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.